MaadhavBhatt/project-parakeet/dry-run-tests/tests.md

-# Project Parakeet Hardware Dry Run Tests

 ## Overview

-Basic idea behind dry run tests is to **_simulate_** the scenario where a ray is detected, and then to work on a program to go forth with the actual project.
+The basic idea behind dry run tests is to _simulate_ the scenario where a ray is detected, before working on a program to go forth with the actual project.